Ain't It Fun (Dead Boys song)

 "Ain't It Fun" is a song written by Peter Laughner and Gene O'Connor (known as Cheetah Chrome) and performed by their protopunk band Rocket from the Tombs.
-The song was first released by O'Connor's later group, Dead Boys, on their 1978 second studio album We Have Come for Your Children.
+The song was first released by O'Connor's later group Dead Boys on their 1978 second studio album, We Have Come for Your Children.
 Laughner died a year before.

 Lyrics

-"Ain't It Fun" is notable for being one of the first commercially-released recordings of song lyrics containing the profanity cunt, which is said once in the song's third verse.
-The word's presence was not picked up on by the media at the time, with the same being the case following the release of Guns N' Roses' 1993 cover, which reached the top 10 in several countries' singles charts despite being uncensored.
+"Ain't It Fun" is notable for being one of the first commercially released recordings of song lyrics containing the profanity cunt, which is said once in the song's third verse.
+The word's presence was not picked up on by the media at the time, with the same being the case in the release of Guns N' Roses' 1993 cover, which reached the top 10 in several countries' singles charts despite being uncensored.